 When you provide a life insurance application, your insurer may require that you undergo an EKG test.
 EKG tests can tell many things about an individual’s heart function including how fast your heart beats and how well your heart’s four chambers conduct electrical activity.

 A normal EKG reading is made by excluding any recognized abnormality, and an abnormality can be anything from a normal variation in the heart’s rhythm to a serious medical condition.
 An abnormal heart rhythm might indicate a simpler health problem requiring every day life changes, or something like coronary artery disease which could put you at risk for a stroke or heart attack (medically known as a myocardial infarction).

 For example, an abnormal EKG can mean the following:

 - An imbalance of electrolytes.
-These electrolytes health keep the heart in rhythm and include magnesium, potassium and calcium.
+These electrolytes help keep the heart in rhythm and include magnesium, potassium, and calcium.

 - A heart defect or an abnormality in heart size or shape.
 This typically means one of the heart’s walls is large than the other, which makes it more difficult to pump blood.

 - An abnormality in heart rate.
 Normally, your heart rate should fall somewhere between 60 and 100 beats per minute (bpm); however, occasionally the heart can beat too slowly or too quickly.

 - The presence of a heart attack, which affects blood flow in the heart, causing the heart’s tissue to lose oxygen and die.
 If the tissue in the heart loses oxygen, it cannot conduct electricity.